Medically reviewed by Jill Johnson, FNP

 There’s no specific length of time that an erection should last.
 The amount of time you stay hard can vary hugely based on your level of sexual stimulation, your mood, how long it typically takes for you to ejaculate and a long list of other factors.

-In short, people tend to have sex for varying amounts of time.
-The same study concluded that the median, or midpoint, IELT was about five minutes.
+Put simply, people tend to have sex for varying amounts of time.
+The same study noted that the median, or midpoint, IELT was approximately five minutes.

-Now, this doesn’t mean that your erections should always last for 25, 35, 44 or even just five minutes every time.
-No two moments are the same, and erections — whether spontaneous or just prior to sex — are always going to vary in duration.
+Now, this doesn’t necessarily mean that your every erection you get should last for five, 10 or 44 minutes.
+No two moments are identical, and erections -- whether spontaneous or just before sex -- are always going to vary in duration.

-However, if you frequently lose your erection during sex before you ejaculate, or simply find it difficult to stay hard, you may have erectile dysfunction (ED).
+However, if you often lose your erection during sex before you ejaculate, or simply find it difficult to stay hard for more than a few minutes ta a time, you may have erectile dysfunction.

 Erectile dysfunction is common, even in younger men.
-In fact, one study from 2013 found that one in every four men seeking treatment for ED was below the age of forty.
+In fact, a study published in the Journal of Sexual Medicine in 2013 found that one out of every four men seeking treatment for ED was below 40 years of age.

 It’s also a treatable condition, with numerous options available to help you more easily maintain your erections and improve your sexual performance.

-In a 2018 meta-analysis, researchers found that working out for just 40 minutes four times a week can help reduce the severity of ED in men with relevant risk factors.
-In short, if you stay active, you may be less likely to face erection-related issues.
+In a 2018 review, researchers found that working out for 40 minutes four times per week can lower the severity of ED in men with certain risk factors.
+Try to make exercise part of your daily routine, even if it’s just a short walk in your neighborhood.

-If you have high blood pressure, take steps to treat it.
-High blood pressure is one of several physical factors linked to erectile dysfunction.
-It’s also extremely common, with nearly half of all adults in the United States affected, according to the CDC.
+Treat high blood pressure.
+High blood pressure is one of several physical factors that are linked to erectile dysfunction.
+It’s also highly common, with almost half of all adults in the United States affected, according to the CDC.